Switched is a Netflix original based on the manga Uchuu wo Kakeru Yodaka by Shiki Kawabata. Its first season aired in August 2018.

 - Ms. Exposition: Ukon is an "expert" on the red moon phenomenon.
 She keeps track of the moon's phases and how the "unique terrain" affects the phenomenon.
 She is the person who explains the Ayumi what has happened to her, as well as the fact that she cannot merely undo the switch by killing herself in front of Umine.

-- One-Word Title: The series and each episode are these.
+- One-Word Title: Each episode is this, with the series being the sub-trope, Verbed Title.
 Every title refers to a significant event within that episode, such as Kaga's confession in "Confession" or the trap executed in "Trap."

 - Out-of-Character Alert: How does Ayumi's childhood friend deduct that Ayumi-as-Umine is right about the body switching?
 He talks with Umine-as-Ayumi alone, turning off the lights and closing the blinds.
 While the real Ayumi is terrified of the dark, Umine is not, and this is a dead giveaway to Koshiro.